 Increase physical activity to 150 minutes per week

-Please contact Erin Widener at email@example.com or 907-563-3211 for information about program fees.
-Insurance and financial assistance options may apply.
+Please contact Erin Widener at firstname.lastname@example.org or 907-563-3211 for information about program fees.
+Payment plans as well as financial assistance are available.
+Enrollment in the YMCA’s Diabetes Prevention Program includes a free adult membership (worth over $740).

 The YMCA and these other national organizations are standing together to urge everyone to learn their risk for developing type 2 diabetes.